Loading Racing Stats...

 Dillon and his RCR No. 3 Chevy team will return for a second season of racing in the Nationwide Series.
 As a rookie Dillon finished a surprising third in the final driver standings with two victories and 27 Top-10 finishes.
 The youngster is just getting started.
 Dillon should up the ante in 2013 and throw his hat in the ring for the championship once again.
 He will be reunited with crew chief Danny Stockman and primary sponsor Advocare.
 Given all that Dillon learned in his rookie season, he should be even better in the upcoming season.
 He’s a prime contender for this year’s Nationwide Series championship.

 More Fantasy News

-Dillon crashed and finished 37th in the Pocono 400 at Pocono Raceway Sunday afternoon.
+Dillon will start from the outside pole for the Pocono 350 at Pocono Raceway Sunday afternoon.